andrewmoise/grits/README.md

 Nomenclature-wise, the system is split into two cooperating pieces:

-* **Grits** is the backend which provides a read-writable space with useful primitives for sharing and replicating content, and serves web sites based on that content
+* **Grits** is the backend which provides a read-writable space with useful primitives for sharing and replicating content, and serves web sites based on that content.
-* **Gimbal** is the frontend which provides a Unix-like shell and "window manager" of sorts that runs in the browser and can do operations on the filesystem
+* **Gimbal** is the frontend which provides a Unix-like shell and "window manager" of sorts that runs in the browser and can do operations on the filesystem.

 ### Backend Piece (Grits)